CalthorpeAnalytics/uf-be-takehome/README.md

 INSTRUCTIONS

-The task is to load a proivded GeoJSON dataset; package the data in it into an intermediate, in-memory data structure; perform some analysis on the dataset; and then output that data structure into a simple text format for easy verification and visualization of the results.
+The task is to load a provided GeoJSON dataset; package the data in it into an intermediate, in-memory data structure; perform some analysis on the dataset; and then output that data structure into a simple text format for easy verification and visualization of the results.

 Specifically...